AnthonyCxx/Notes-and-Writeups/C#/PreprocessorDirectives.md

 # Preprocessor Directives in C#
 This is not a full list of preprocessor directives.
-I only intend to highlight the major ones. <br />
-For a full list, look [here](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives).
+I did exclude the [_#pragma checksum_](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives#pragma-checksum) directive because of my ignorance.

 ## Defining Symbols
 The following conditional directives take parameters in the form of symbols.
 Symbols are defined in the format `#define <symbol>`.
 After a symbol has been defined,